 Seattle's Convertible Top Experts Since 1948

 We install convertible tops.
 We also repair convertible tops, leaking tops and damaged rear windows on convertibles.
 We'll patch your top for free when you file an insurance claim or purchase a replacement convertible top from Mac's.

 Cut-rate outfits quote low prices, but those prices don't include the often substantial cost of repairing the damage they do.
-Take a look at pictures of these clumsy discount installations (above left).
+Take a look at pictures of these clumsy discount installations (above).
 The discount installers botched them so badly, the car owners were forced to toss the tops, buy new ones and start all over.
 The discount jobs ended up costing a lot more than a professional, warranty-backed installation.
 Don't roll the dice on something as complicated as installing a new convertible top.

 Convertible Top Rain Gutters